rudfoss/practical-react-with-typescript/README.md

 | [.NET SDK LTS](https://dotnet.microsoft.com/en-us/download)  | Used by nswag to generate typescript client code                       | `dotnet --version`                 |

 > [!NOTE]
-> The course will be using [Visual Studio Code](https://code.visualstudio.com) with [some extensions](#vscode-extensions) and customized settings.
-You are free to choose any IDE you want, but it is highly recommended that you choose one that [integrates well with Nx](https://nx.dev/core-features/integrate-with-editors).
+> The course will be using [Visual Studio Code](https://code.visualstudio.com) with [several extensions](#vscode-extensions) and customized settings that will be demonstrated when used.
+You are free to choose any IDE you want, but it is highly recommended that you pick one which [integrates well with Nx](https://nx.dev/core-features/integrate-with-editors).
 Plugins for the IDE are not strictly required, but it makes working with the project and with nx commands much easier.

 ### Setting up your development environment